High Voltage Feeder Monitoring to Pre-empt Faults

 Faults on the network can cause Customer Interruptions (CIs) and Customer Minutes Lost (CML) leading to penalties from Ofgem and complaints from irritated customers.
 The Network Innovation Allowance (NIA) project “11kV Feeder Monitoring and Pre-empt Faults” aims to test the functionality of Distributed Fault Anticipation (DFA) and other network monitoring equipment such as Fault Passage Indicators (FPIs), which pre-empt faults and prevent the outcome of faults leading to CI and CML.

-The project is in three stages, with the first stage trialling the DFA and FPIs at the Power Networks Demonstration Centre (PNDC) through a series of simulated faults that were designed to be highly realistic of those on actual distribution networks.
+The project is in three stages, with the first stage trialling the DFA and FPIs at the PNDC through a series of simulated faults that were designed to be highly realistic of those on actual distribution networks.
 Following successful trials in US and Australia, this was the first time the DFA technology had been demonstrated in the UK.

 Hosting the trials at the PNDC during stage one led to recommendations for the Distribution Network Operators (DNOs) to take into consideration when they progress to stages two and three, trialling the equipment on live distribution networks.